rokkro/tmat/README.md

   #### Readability:
  1. Uses the module <a href="https://github.com/shivam5992/textstat">textstat</a> to simplify finding the various readability values.
  2. Finds and inserts 3 values: `readability`: (`flesch_ease`, `flesch_grade`, and `standard`).
- 3. Overrides `textstat`'s `sentence_count` function to utilize NLTK's `TweetTokenizer` to remove `@user`'s and reduce word length with over 3 letters (such as "waaaaaay" to "waaay").
+ 3. Overrides `textstat`'s `sentence_count` function to utilize NLTK's `TweetTokenizer` to remove @users and reduce word length with over 3 letters (such as "waaaaaay" to "waaay").
 Additionally, a regex removes any urls, and any '#' symbols are removed.
 NLTK's `sent_tokenize` is used to split up sentences.
  4. The `standard` value is the 'best grade level' from the results of many readability tests, see the link above for details.
  5. These scores may be too low, depending on how many characters/words/syllables there are (reccommended over 100 I think).